kill9zombie/elixir_dojo/DOJO.md

     iex> [1,2,3, "four"]
     [1, 2, 3, "four"]

 To work with lists, you typically use the `Enum` module.
 I remember it because it's a bit like the `Enumerable` mixin in Ruby, but if you come from another language I could see this being a strange one.
-Have a look at the [docs](http://hexdocs.pm/elixir/1.4.0/Enum.html), just check your version if you're not running Elixir 1.4.
+Have a look at the [Enum docs](http://hexdocs.pm/elixir/1.7.4/Enum.html#content), just check your version if you're not running Elixir 1.7.

-In Elixir (and Erlang) we typically add things to the head of a list, rather than pushing onto the tail (it's more expensive), the syntax looks like:
+In Elixir (and Erlang) we typically add things to the head (front) of a list, rather than pushing onto the tail.
+It's more expensive because this is a linked list, the syntax looks like:

     iex> old_list = [1,2,3,4]
     [1, 2, 3, 4]